xlang-ai/OpenAgents/README.md

 5. …

 OpenAgents enables general users to interact with agent functionalities through a web UI optimized for swift responses and common failures, while offering developers and researchers a seamless deployment experience on local setups, providing a foundation for crafting innovative language agents and facilitating real-world evaluations.
-We elucidate both the challenges and promising opportunities, aspiring to set a foundation for future research and development of real-world language agents.
+We elucidate both the challenges and the promising opportunities, aspiring to set a foundation for future research and development of real-world language agents.

 We welcome contributions from everyone.
 Before you start, please take a moment to read our [CONTRIBUTING.md](./CONTRIBUTING.md) guidelines for issues and PRs.
 This will help ensure that your contribution process is smooth and consistent with the project’s standards.